Brewers vs. Angels Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (2-1) will take the mound for the Brewers, his sixth start of the season.
+- The Brewers will send Colin Rea (0-1) to the mound for his fourth start this season.

+- Rea has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent